Meta-Sponsored/trailx/object_detection_firmware/README.md

 TrailX is a meta-sponsored and mentored capstone project designed to optimize the management and experience of a 42-mile trail system near Lake Washington.
 This page shows the main code and all dependencies and provides instructions for executing the code on a Jetson Nano/Orni device.

 With this program, we use Nvidia Jetson as an edge device.
-It will determine the category of users on the trail (pedestrians, cyclists, dog walkers) and then upload the anonymized data to the cloud as the data source for the web dashboard.
+It will identify user categories on a path (pedestrians, cyclists, dog walkers) via a low-cost USB external camera and then upload the anonymized data to the cloud as a data source for the web dashboard.

 ## Getting Started